apalache-mc/apalache/hai/README.md

 context in which effects are evaluated sequentially and their successful values can be inspected.

-## How Hai is organized
+## How Shai is organized

 ### The API is versioned

-Hai is currently at `v1`, which is defined in the package `at.forsyte.apalache.hai.v1`.
+Shai is currently at `v1`, which is defined in the package `at.forsyte.apalache.shai.v1`.
 After the API is stabilized, whenever we make breaking changes to it, we'll do that in a new subpackage.
 This will allow us to expose the latest developments in the model checker to our users without requiring them to adapt to an API that is a moving target.